When Your Toddler Seems to Understand Everything, But Doesn’t Talk

 3 Create a situation where your child wants more

 Expressable has speech-language pathologists across the country who are experienced in working with toddlers and their caregivers.
 Contact us today to find a speech therapist who's right for your family.
-By addressing speech or language delays early, it can reduce frustration for you and your child, and allow them to better learn and participate in the world around them.
+By addressing speech or language delays early, it can reduce frustration for you and your child, allowing them to better participate in the world around them.

 If your toddler is babbling but not talking, they might have a speech delay or a speech sound disorder.
 This could mean they have trouble turning sounds into words.
 To learn more about your child's speech development, take our free screener and think about talking to a speech therapist.